NeedsAUsername/laundromat-website/README.md

 *How it works*

-Create an admin through the database (this account will be used by the laundromat). rake console or tux in terminal.
+Create an admin through the database (this account will be used by the business). rake console or tux in terminal.
   User.create(name: your_name, email: your_email, password: your_password, admin: true)